particle-iot/docs/src/content/tutorials/cellular-connectivity/billing.md

 ## Billing Service with Particle
 Welcome to the wonderful world of inexpensive cellular data for your devices!
-Up to 3MB of Cellular data is _included_ with your Device Cloud subscription for your cellular Particle devices (Electrons and E-Series modules).
+Up to 3MB of Cellular data is _included_ with your Device Cloud subscription for your cellular Particle devices (Electrons and E Series modules).
 You will be charged overages for cellular data consumed beyond 3MB in a given month.